pixeltris/YgoMaster/README.md

 ## Compiling from source

-- Install Visual Studio with C++ compilers
+- Install Visual Studio with C++ & C# workloads
+- Install .NET Framework 4.0 SDK (or above)
 - Run `Build.bat`
 - Copy the `YgoMaster` folder into the game folder as mentioned above